This site contains no information about the edibility or toxicity of mushrooms.

-Pholiota alnicola, also know as Alder Scalycap, has a yellow, or yellow with some green intermixed hat, lemon-yellow gills (becoming cinnamon), and a ring zone on the stem.
-It grows solitary or more typically clustered on dead or dying deciduous trees, such as alder or birch often in damp sites.
+Pholiota alnicola, also known as Alder Scalycap, has a yellow or yellowish-green cap with lemon-yellow gills that turn cinnamon over time.
+It also features a ring zone on the stem.
+This mushroom typically grows solitary or in clusters on dead or dying deciduous trees, particularly alder or birch, often in damp environments.

 on the First Nature Web site.